 These old fashioned banana cream pie recipes are some of the first ever published.
-If you love the exquisite, tropical taste of sliced bananas baked in a pie, you'll really love these easy homemade pies.
+If you love the exquisite, tropical taste of sliced bananas baked in a homemade pie, you'll really love these easy-to-make pies.
 Enjoy making one today!

 Mom's Recipe Scrapbooks (1920s)